Vivonet/Gravity/README.md

 <ProfileView addressView.streetLabel.text="8 James St"/>
 ```

+However, a much better way to do something like an encapsulated profile view is with…

+###Data Contexts
+With a data context you are truly offloading the work of displaying a property in an object-oriented fashion.

+###Controllers
+The controller is there to do anything that you can't do in your gravity file itself.
+Generally speaking, it does the "thinking"—any logic that you need to do in code, and generally corresponds one-to-one with the view file.
+You supply this and it can be any object at all, however there will typically be exactly one class that will naturally represent the controller, depending on the purpose of the layout.
+In most cases it will be a descendent of UIView or UIViewController in some capacity.

+How the controller is treated is really up to each plugin or supported class.
+For example, the UIButton's class support will bind action:"" attributes to selectors in your controller, whatever it may be.

 ##Benefits
 ###True Native UI (Fast!)
 Gravity is purely an Auto Layout framework.
 It doesn't make compromises when it comes to supporting different platforms and produces blistering fast, truly native layouts using Auto Layout.
 Only the way you specify your interfaces has changed, not the final result.

+###Real MVC
+Gravity is a true realization of the Model-View-Controller paradigm.
+There are few who would argue in favour of Apple's implementation (many jokingly refer to it as "Massive View Controller").
+This is because of a few mistakes Apple made, in my opinion:

+1. They made encapsulation too hard (tedious)
+2. They didn't split the view from the controller properly (UIViewController does both view and controller related things)
+3. Use of the delegate pattern instead of a publisher-subscriber model for events
+4. Generally failing to follow object-oriented tenets (UITableView, UICollectionView)

+All of these contribute to the ViewController in Apple's implementation becoming a monolithic "catch-all" class that essentially does the work of many things.

+An example: If I want to add a sub-element to my interface to display information in a table, I would drag a UITableView into my XIB or Storyboard, bind its delegate to my controller, and implement a handful of UITableView *delegate* methods on my controller.
+The methods we are adding to our view controller do not pertain to the objective role of that class, they pertain to the function of a *child* of that class.
+This means that the more children you have in your class, the bigger that class is itself going to get, managing all of those children's delegate methods.
+Not a good design.

+In Gravity, your XML file represents your view.
+The model, as always, is isolated and has no knowledge of the view or the controller, but through its documented interface exposes the properties and methods that will ultimately be consumed by the view, by means of property dot-notation and data binding.

+This establishes the view's connection to the model.
+Notice the controller isn't even involved yet.
+In many cases in Gravity a controller is actually not needed, believe it or not.
+Unlike Apple's model, where the controller is foundational, in Gravity it's the least important citizen.
+In Gravity, the controller is there to essentially do anything that Gravity can't itself.
+So any arbitrary logic (i.e. code) goes into the controller.
+The controller is the thinking part.
+The model and the view are just data and display respectively.

+In Gravity, to add a table to your view you simply add a UITableView node to your layout and provide it with a *row template*, which is itself a view that is either written directly into the parent document, or a reference to a child document.
+Each instantiation of a row from the template will have a different data context for each element of the table's data source, and will render itself accordingly.
+We *still* don't need a controller for any of this.

 ###Rapid Prototyping
 Gravity is so simple, you can actually use it to build *actual* interfaces faster than you could mock them up using a mockup tool.
 Use it to sketch out a functioning UI for your app in minutes rather than the hours native Auto Layout would take.